-(3) Third consecutive substandard fail report.
+(3) Third consecutive fail report.

-- (A) Within 30 days the licensee shall respond in writing to the Board's notification of third substandard fail classification stating whether he agrees or disagrees with that classification. - (B) If the licensee agrees with the classification, the Board will determine whether to conduct a hearing to consider whether the licensee's report violates the Board's Code of Professional Conduct and the Public Accountancy Act of 1975, Ark.
-Code Ann. § 17-12-101 et seq. - (C) If the licensee disagrees with the substandard-fail classification, he will be instructed to file notice including an explanation of the objection to the - classification, citation to applicable professional standards and any

-- relevant documentation supporting his position for consideration by QR Consultant. - (D) The procedure set forth in subparagraph 14.9(c)(1)(D-G) for reconsideration by the QR Consultant, for review by the QR Committee and appeal to the Board are also applicable to third consecutive substandard fail reports. - (E) Upon appeal, should the Board find that the report is in violation of the Code of Professional Conduct or the Public Accountancy Act of 1975, Ark.
-Code Ann. § 17-12-101 et seq., it may take appropriate action to protect the public interest. - (F) If at any stage of the QR procedure in this paragraph 14.9(c)(3), the licensee fails to respond to the notice of the classification of the report as substandard fail in the original review or upon review by the QR Consultant or review by the QR Committee, the Board will determine whether to schedule a hearing to determine whether the licensee has violated the Board's Code of Professional Conduct or the Public Accountancy Act of 1975, Ark.
-Code Ann. § 17-12-101 et seq., and the appropriate action to be taken as a result of the violations found.
+- (A) Within 30 days the licensee shall respond in writing to the Board's notification of third fail classification stating whether he agrees or disagrees with that classification. - (B) If the licensee agrees with the classification, the Board will determine whether to conduct a hearing to consider whether the licensee's report violates the Board's Code of Professional Conduct and the Public Accountancy Act of 1975, Ark.
+Code Ann. § 17-12-101 et seg. - (C) If the licensee disagrees with the fail classification, he will be instructed to file notice including an explanation of the objection to the classification, citation to applicable professional standards and any relevant documentation supporting his position for consideration by QR Consultant. - (D) The procedure set forth in subparagraph 14.9(c) (1) (D-G) for reconsideration by the QR Consultant, for review by the QR Committee and appeal to the Board are also applicable to third consecutive fail reports. - (E) Upon appeal, should the Board find that the report is in violation of the Code of Professional Conduct or the Public Accountancy Act of 1975, Ark.
+Code Ann. § 17-12-101 et seq., it may take appropriate action to protect the public interest. - (F) If at any stage of the QR procedure in this paragraph 14.9(c)(3), the licensee fails to respond to the notice of the classification of the report as fail in the original review or upon review by the QR Consultant or review by the QR Committee, the Board will determine whether to schedule a hearing to determine whether the licensee has violated the Board's Code

-(G) Consent orders.
-At any stage in the QR process, when a licensee will agree not to perform any further reports that have been classified as - (G) Consent orders.
-At any stage in the QR process, when a licensee will agree not to perform any further reports that have been classified as substandard fail or to other appropriate action to protect the public interest, the Board may resolve the controversy by an appropriate Consent Order.
+- of Professional Conduct or the Public Accountancy Act of 1975, Ark.
+Code Ann. § 17-12-101 et seq., and the appropriate action to be taken as a result of the violations found. - (G) Consent orders.
+At any stage in the QR process, when a licensee will agree not to perform any further reports that have been classified as fail or to other appropriate action to protect the public interest, the Board may resolve the controversy by an appropriate Consent Order.